mcmbrest/widgets-basket-coding-test/README.md

 # README

+Check the `app/services` folder for the business logic.

 **Creating a basket**

 Specify the delivery provider and the list of offer codes when creating a basket.
 But you can add offers later also.